tohyuting/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-CLI-nic cannot find the supplier with the supplied name.
+The index specified is not a valid under the supplier list.
   * 1a1.
-CLI-nic shows an error message informing the user that the supplier does not exist.
+CLI-nic shows an error message informing the user that the index is not valid.
   * 1a2.
-User enters a new supplier name.
+User enters a new index.

-    Steps 1a1-1a2 are repeated until the supplier name provided by the user can be found. <br>
+    Steps 1a1-1a2 are repeated until the index supplied is valid. <br>
     Use case resumes from step 2.

 * 1b.
 User enters the command in an invalid format.